n0-ware/book-of-n0ware/knowledge-base/concepts/authentication.md

 # Authentication
 ## Description
 Essentially the processes of verifying a user's identity to confirm without a doubt (ideally) that the user is who they say they are.
 Identity for authentication can be proven in a number of ways, including:
-1. Using a known set of credentials sent to a server, such as a username and password
+1. Using a known set of credentials sent to a server or a local database, such as a username and password
 2. Token authentication (i.e., unique pieces of encrypted text like cookies, pre-generated API tokens, etc.)
 3. Biometric authentication (fingerprints, voices, etc. )